| | |

 Rubber Broom in Action

-I like to use a rubber broom rather than a traditional broom.
-It doesn't scratch the surface and you can even give the broom a static electricity type charge and it will pull stray hairs off the floor.
+I like to use a rubber broom rather than a traditional broom to sweep the floor first.
+The rubber broom doesn't scratch the surface and you can even give the broom a static electricity type charge and it will pull stray hairs off the floor.
 This is an especially helpful tool for pet owners.

 After Christmas I shared how easy it is to clean pine needles (yes, even pine needles) off of and out of carpeting with a rubber broom – (you can check out that post here).